Sbcyadav9621/Credit_Card_Data_Analysis_Python/README.md

 # Credit-Card-Data-Analysis

 ## Objective
-The objective of this analysis is to evaluate customer spending and repayment behavior using credit card transaction data.
-The study focuses on identifying key insights related to customer demographics, spending habits, repayment trends, and overall profitability.
-Additionally, it aims to analyze customer spending patterns to enhance marketing campaigns and develop personalized offers for better engagement.

-## Data Overview
-The dataset consists of three key tables.
-  1. Customer Acquisition - Contains details about customers, including age, credit limit, and assigned card type.
-  2. Spending Data- Records transaction level spending details by customers.
-  3. Repayment Data - Captures repayment transactions made by customers.
-## Key Analysis & Insights
-  1. Data Cleaning & Preprocessing
-     - Replaced age values less than 18 with the mean age.
-     - Capped spend amounts exceeding limits to 50% of the assigned limit.
-     - Adjusted repayment amounts exceeding the limit to the limit value.
-  2. Exploratory Analysis
-     - Count of distinct customers in the dataset.
-     - Monthly spending and repayment trends
-     - Profitability calculation as the differnece between repayments and spending.
-     - Identification of the top 5 product types.
-     - Analysis of cities with maximum spending.
-     - Age group contributing the most to spending.
-     - Top 10 customers in terms of repayment amounts.
-     - City-wise yearly spend analysis on products, supported with graphical representation.
-## Technologies Used
-  1. Python Libraries: Pandas, NumPy, Matplotlib, Seaborn.
-  2. Data Processing: Cleaning, transformation, and aggregations.
-  3. Visualizations: Bar charts, line graphs, and other statistical plots.
+This project focuses on analyzing credit card customer acquisition, spending, and repayment behavior using pyhton.
+The goal is to understand customer behavior patterns, evaluate bank profitability, and generate actionable insights related to credit risk, collections, and targeted marketing in a real-world banking scenario.

+The analysis is based on a case study simulating a global bank operating across multiple cities and customer segments.

+## Business Objective
+The objective of this project was to analyze credit card transaction and repayment data to:
+  - Identify high-value and high-risk customer segments.
+  - Understand spending and repayment patterns across cities, age groups, and product types.
+  - Support data-driven decision-making for credit risk management and marketing strategies.

+## Data Description.
+The project uses three datasets.
+1. Customer Acquisition data
+   - Customer demographics(age, city, credit limit, product type)
+2. Spend Data
+   - Customer spending across categories, cities, and time periods.
+3. Repayment Data
+   - Monthly repayment amounts made by customers.

+## Data Cleaning & Preprocessing.
+Key data quality issues were identified and handled using Python:
+- Replaced customer age values below 18 with the average age.
+- Capped spending amounts exceeding the customer's credit limit at 50% of the limit.
+- Replaced repayment amounts exceeding the credit limit with the limit value.
+- Standardized date formats for monthly and yearly analysis.

+## Exploratory Data Analysis(EDA)
+Using Pandas and NumPy, the following analyses were performed.
+- Counted average customers and transaction categories.
+- Calculated average monthly spend and average monthly repayment per customer.
+- Analyzed spending behavior across cities, age groups, and product categories.
+- Identified top 5 product types and highest spending cities.
+- Determined age groups contributing the highest spending.
+- Identified top 10 customers based on repayment amount.

+## Profitability Analysis
+- calculated monthly profit as:
+  Monthly Repayment - Monthly Spend.
+- Applied a 2.9% monthly interest rate on positive monthly profit values.
+- Computed interest-based profit earned by the bank for each month.

+## Trend & Visualy Analysis:
+Visualizations were created using Matplotlib and Seaborn to highlight:
+- City-wise monthly comparison of total spending.
+- Yearly comparison of spending on air tickets.
+- Monthly spending trends across different product categories.
+- Seasonal patterns in customer spending behavior.

+# Key Insights
+- Certain cities consisitently contributed higher transaction volumnes and revenue.
+- Specific age groups showed higher spending behavior and repayment capacity.
+- A small set of customers contributed significatnly to overall repayments.
+- Product categories exhibited seasonal spendin patterns.
+- Profitability varied month-over-month basedon customer repayment behavior.

+# Tools and Technologies:
+- Programming Language: Python
+- Libraries: Pandas, NumPy, Matplotlib, Seaborn.
+- Data format : CSV

+# Outcome
+The project delivered a comprehensive analysis of credit card customer behavior and bank profitability.
+Insights fromthis analysis can support.
+- credit risk assessment and fraud monitoring.
+- customer segmentation and targeted marketing.
+- Revenue optimization and collection strategies.

 # Conclusion
-  This analysis provides a comprehensive view of customer spending patterns, repayment behaviours, and key profitability metrics.
-The insights can help in strategic decision-making for customer engagement, credit policies, and marketing strategies.

-# Usage
-  To run this analysis, execute the jupyter notebook file and ensure the required datasets are available in the specified file paths.

-Author: SANDE BHUVANACHANDRA YADAV.
+This project demonstrates and end-to-end analytics workflow,from data cleaning and exploratory data analysis to profitability calculation and business storytelling, closely resembling real-world financial analytics and banking use cases.